 Many of us don’t get enough fish in our diet.
-The average American eats about four ounces a week, which is half of what’s recommended for most adults.
-(1) One complaint I hear often is that fish is too tricky to cook — or that it doesn’t taste great.
+The average American eats about four ounces a week, which is roughly half of what’s recommended for most adults.
+One complaint I hear often is that fish is too tricky to cook — or that it doesn’t taste great.
 Wait until you try this blackened salmon recipe!

 Wild-caught salmon is one of my favorite fish to eat.
 It’s loaded with nutrients that are hard to come by elsewhere.
 This blackened salmon recipe is ready in under 30 minutes.
 You likely already have everything necessary on-hand, and, best of all, it’s fool-proof.
 Whether you think you like fish or not, you’ll want to at least try this blackened salmon.

-What Goes Into Blackening Seasoning?
+What Is Blackening Seasoning?

 What makes this salmon so simple to prepare — and so delicious — is the blackened seasoning.
 One question I get often is: Is blackening seasoning the same as Cajun seasoning?
 Blackening seasoning and Cajun seasoning are quite similar.
 Most of the herbs and spices in this recipe are Cajun-style.
 (And no, blackened salmon doesn’t mean

 So, how do you make blackened seasoning?
 I’ve done that by adding smoked paprika, which gives this salmon that “charred” flavor you’d get if you were using an outdoor grill, and what makes it not just Cajun-style, but blackened as well.